 Over the past fifteen years, research with infants and young children has incorporated the same high-resolution measures of language processing (Fernald, Pinto, Swingley, Weinbergy, & McRoberts, 1998; Snedeker & Trueswell, 2004), making it possible to obtain continuous measures of speed and accuracy that enable sensitive assessment of efficiency in spoken language processing even by very young children.
-Using these procedures, researchers have found systematic age-related changes in the speed and accuracy of responses to familiar words (Fernald et al., 1998), and that efficiency in word recognition is correlated with both individual differences in vocabulary knowledge (Fernald, Swingley, & Pinto, 2001; Zangl, Klarman, Thal, Fernald, & Bates, 2005) as well as faster rates of vocabulary growth across the second year (Fernald, Perfors, & Marchman, 2006). associations between faster word recognition and more advanced linguistic development in Spanish (Hurtado, Marchman, & Fernald, 2008; Lew-Williams & Fernald, 2007)to adapt these online processing efficiency measures ASL.
+Using these procedures, researchers have found systematic age-related changes in the speed and accuracy of responses to familiar words (Fernald et al., 1998), and that efficiency in word recognition is correlated with both individual differences in vocabulary knowledge (Fernald, Swingley, & Pinto, 2001; Zangl, Klarman, Thal, Fernald, & Bates, 2005) as well as faster rates of vocabulary growth across the second year (Fernald, Perfors, & Marchman, 2006; Fernald & Marchman, 2012).
+This paradigm has also revealed associations between faster word recognition and more advanced linguistic development in learners of Spanish (Hurtado, Marchman, & Fernald, 2008; Lew-Williams & Fernald, 2007).
+The current study is the first to adapt these online processing efficiency measures for users of a signed language, ASL.

 ASL processing with adults

 ASL is a visual-gestural language expressed with hands, arms and face, a modality difference with potential consequences for how linguistic information is processed.
-In many ways, language processing appears to be parallel in spoken and manual modalities. igners show effects of: (a) lexicality, response times to identify non-signs are slower than for actual signs (Corina & Emmorey, 1993), (b) frequency, high frequency signs are recognized faster than low frequency signs (Carreiras, Gutiérrez-Sigut, Baquero, & Corina, 2008), and (c) phonological parameters, the sublexical units of sign – handshape, location, and movement – influence sign recognition (Carreiras et al., 2008; Corina & Emmorey, 1993; Hildebrandt & Corina, 2002). differences in linguistic structure and surface features of lexical forms in the spoken vs. manual modality have consequences for the efficiency with which signs are understood (Carreiras, 2010; Corina & Knapp, 2006). sing a gating procedure, Emmorey & Corina (1990) that deaf participants identified monomorphemic signs
+In many ways, language processing appears to be parallel in spoken and manual modalities.
+Like spoken language users, signers show effects of: (a) lexicality, response times to identify non-signs are slower than for actual signs (Corina & Emmorey, 1993), (b) frequency, high frequency signs are recognized faster than low frequency signs (Carreiras, Gutiérrez-Sigut, Baquero, & Corina, 2008), and (c) phonological parameters, the sublexical units of sign – handshape, location, and movement – influence sign recognition (Carreiras et al., 2008; Corina & Emmorey, 1993; Hildebrandt & Corina, 2002).
+However,differences in linguistic structure and surface features of lexical forms in the spoken vs. manual modality have consequences for the efficiency with which signs are understood (Carreiras, 2010; Corina & Knapp, 2006).
+For example, using a gating procedure, Emmorey & Corina (1990) showed deaf participants increasingly longer videos of sign in isolation and asked them to identify the sign in an open-ended, non-timed response format.
+Analogously, English speakers heard different lengths of the acoustic signal.
+They found that deaf participants needed less information to identify signs compared to listeners of spoken English identifying words.
+This modality-based difference suggests that the features of a visual-manual language (e.g., simultaneous presentation of phonological information) can alter the time-course of lexical access..

 More recent work using an adaptation of the visual world paradigm (Tanenhaus et al., 1995) asks questions about ASL processing in more naturalistic contexts.
-By measuring adult signers' eye movements while they process full ASL sentences, Lieberman, Borovsky, Hatrak, & Mayberry (2014a) found that early, but not late-learners, show evidence of real-time activation of sublexical features of sign and that incremental semantic processing occurs during real-time sign comprehension.
-Thompson, Vinson, Fox, & Vigliocco (2013) showed that both semantic and phonological aspects of signs affect real-time lexical processing., there is evidence that how young ASL learners develop these critical, real-time language processing skills and whether these skills are linked to lexical development.
+By measuring adult signers' eye movements while they process full ASL sentences while looking at object in a visual scene, Lieberman, Borovsky, Hatrak, & Mayberry (2014a) found that early, but not late-learners, show evidence of real-time activation of sublexical features of sign and that incremental semantic processing occurs during real-time sign comprehension.
+Further, Thompson, Vinson, Fox, & Vigliocco (2013) showed that signers tend to shift to semantically and phonologically related distractor pictures, replicating findings from spoken language processing.
+Thus, there is evidence of parallels between signed and spoken language processing by adults, but we do not know how young ASL learners develop these important skills and whether these skills are linked to lexical development and hearing status.

 Lexical development in ASL